strawmanpoems/strawman/poems/002_lend_me_a_prayer.md

 the searing black sun,

-fears the light to retreat.
+dares the light to retreat.